 Wade Barrett is glad that his time at WWE events is spent behind the commentary table rather than in the ring.

-Speaking on the “After the Bell” podcast, Barrett explained why he prefers being a commentator to being a WWE Superstar.
+Speaking on a recent edition of the “After the Bell” podcast, Barrett explained why he prefers being a commentator to being a WWE Superstar.
 He said,

 “I love it.
 I’ve said it time and time again.
 I’m enjoying my time as a commentator more than I ever enjoyed my time in the ring, You’re really fortunate to get one career in this industry.
 I’m aware my in-ring run lasted a long time, had a lot of fun, scratched a lot of the itches I had, and achieved the majority of the things I wanted to achieve.
 But I would say this, you’re super, super lucky if you get a second bite of the cherry and get a chance to have another run, another career in this industry and be around this crazy wild circus that we have, you’re incredibly lucky.”

 “At this time, I just have so much fun being completely in control of me.
 I’m not waiting for somebody in management to say, ‘Okay, wait, tonight you get to take on this guy.’
 I’m not waiting for those opportunities that guys are constantly scrambling for.
 I know what my role is.
 I know every week I’m going to be sat next to Michael Cole.”

 “I’m going to be calling the action.
 Occasionally I get to sit next to Kevin Patrick too which was a real treat.
 I like knowing what my role is.
 I also like the fact that I have no one to blame but myself.
 If I have a good night, you know what?
 I prepped really well.
 I thought about my angles and I nailed it tonight.
 If I have a bad night, once again, it’s my fault.”